vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/index.md

   subtitle:      # Defaults to page subtitle
   teaser: Vesterheim thanks these Valhalla Society members, who have chosen to honor their passion for preservation with planned giving.
 ---
 Founded in 1989, the Valhalla Society consists of a special group of donors who have chosen to honor their passion for preservation with planned giving.
 These gifts provide a lasting legacy for the future of Vesterheim.
+Vesterheim thanks these Valhalla members for their contributions.

 ### Valhalla Members